shreyas1163/hacker-new-shreyas/README.md

-## Hello Welecome Hacker New Clone by Shreyas R.
+## Hello Welecome Hacker News Clone by Shreyas R.

 ## Technology Stack used for the App are :